China will defeat coronavirus, Xi tells Trump, as doctor's death sparks outcry

 The list included Hong Kong, Japan, Macau, Malaysia, Singapore, South Korea, Taiwan and Thailand, as well as China.

-China’s capital of Beijing resembles a ghost town, with main thoroughfares and tourist spots almost deserted, as the country has sealed off cities, canceled flights and closed factories, cutting supply lines to global businesses.

 China has chafed at some travel curbs imposed by other countries, which the WHO says are unnecessary.
-The foreign ministry said Italy was willing to resume some flights.

-Anxiety over the impact of the virus returned to financial markets, with stock indexes in China, Hong Kong and across Asia slipping after several days of gains.
+The capital of Beijing resembles a ghost town, with main thoroughfares and tourist spots almost deserted, as the country has sealed off cities, canceled flights and closed factories, cutting supply lines to global businesses.

+Record low prices for liquefied natural gas were roiling the global gas market, while the virus was also throwing the global container shipping trade out of sync, with lines re-routing cargoes and reducing calls to Chinese ports, setting the scene for months of delivery delays, industry sources said.

 Toyota Motor Corp (7203.T) and Honda Motor Co (7267.T) extended suspensions of production at Chinese plants, joining a growing number of automakers facing stoppages due to supply-chain disruptions.

-South Korea asked regional governments in China for help to resume production at South Korean suppliers of auto parts.
+South Korea asked Chinese authorities for help to resume production at South Korean suppliers of auto parts.

-Japan’s Fast Retailing (9983.T), which runs clothing chain Uniqlo, said it had temporarily closed about 370 of its 750 stores in China, while Japanese Prime Minister Shinzo Abe ordered “all necessary steps” to mitigate the impact, including tapping budget reserves.
+Japan’s Fast Retailing (9983.T), which runs clothing chain Uniqlo, said it had temporarily closed about 370 of its 750 shops in China.

-Reporting by Se Young Lee and Brenda Goh; Additional reporting by Ryan Woo in Beijing and Yilei Sun in Shanghai; Writing by Robert Birsel; Editing by Clarence Fernandez
+Reporting by Se Young Lee and Brenda Goh; Additional reporting by Ryan Woo in Beijing and Yilei Sun in Shanghai; Writing by Stephen Coates; Editing by Clarence Fernandez